elstamey/wwcrdu-presentations/speaker_workshop.md

 --
 # Write a talk proposal!

-- 3 minutes to brainstorom a proposal for a 30-minute presentation
+- 3 minutes to brainstorm a proposal for a 30-minute presentation
 - Start writing proposal, following worksheet
 - 5 minutes